BarakShachar/Abra_Assignment/README.md

 1. Create users in django admin app

-2. Generate token using “token” endpoint
+2. Generate a token using the “token” endpoint
-(you need username & password)
+(you need to add username & password to the body request)

 3. Add token to the postman-collection-variables